Hazard Mitigation Planning

 Planning for natural disasters can reduce loss of life, injuries, and property damage.
 Hazard Mitigation Plans identify critical facilities and areas of concern throughout a municipality, analyze potential natural hazards and risks to these facilities, and prioritize mitigation measures to address the hazards.
 Municipalities must update their Hazard Mitigation Plans every five years in order to maintain eligibility for federal mitigation grants.

 Potential natural hazards in the NRPC region include drought, earthquake, extreme temperatures, flooding, severe wind, lightening, severe winter weather, tornado, wildfire, solar storms & space weather, and infectious disease.

-NRPC is currently working with Lyndeborough, Merrimack, Mont Vernon, and Wilton to update each town's Hazard Mitigation Plan.
+NRPC is currently working with Brookline to update the town's Hazard Mitigation Plan.

 Nashua Region Water Resiliency Action Plan

 Climate change in southern New Hampshire will impact the environment, ecosystem services, economy, public health, and quality of life.
 According to a 2014 study by the Sustainability Institute at the University of NH, southern NH is expected to become warmer and wetter over the next century with more extreme precipitation events.
 This weather pattern puts significant stress on the region’s already aging water infrastructure.
 Despite efforts taking place to slow the rate of climate change, some level of change is inevitable.
 Therefore, municipalities must make sound decisions to help their communities adapt to a new climate normal.